conneroisu/cpre488/SB3_MP0_Report.md

 The Video Direct Memory Access IP was set such that it had a data width of 16 bits to correspond to our Video Output IP.
 ![VDMA output](assets/VDMA_setup.png "Example")

 The AXI4-Stream to Video Out IP was setup such that it could read 16 bits and output 16 bits.
-Because the VGA protocol did need any additional signals from this IP, we could use the Mono/Sensor video format to ensure our data stream widths were the desired sizes.
+Because the VGA protocol did need any additional signals from this IP, we could use the Mono/Sensor video format to ensure our data stream widths were the desired sizes (12-bits also works for the output as long as it is properly mapped to the VGA pins).
 ![Vidout output](assets/Vidout_setup.png "Example")

 Some other important considerations were that the input clock had to be as close to 25.125 MHz, the VTC enable on the AXI4-Stream to Video Out IP had to be connected to the generation clock enable output on the Video Timing, and ensuring the AXI4-Stream to Video Out IP had an independent clock for video if we had a faster clock for the AXI stream.